e-picas/dev-tools/MANPAGE.md

     configuration following the global `devtools.conf` rules ; this file is searched at the root directory of each project (defined by the '-p' option) and is loaded last.

-*bash-library/*
+*piwi-bash-library/*
-:   This directory embeds the required third-party [Bash Library](https://github.com/atelierspierrot/bash-library).
+:   This directory embeds the required third-party [Piwi Bash Library](https://github.com/atelierspierrot/piwi-bash-library).
     If you already have a version of the library installed in your system, you can over-write the library loaded (and skip the embedded version) re-defining the `DEFAULT_BASHLIBRARY_PATH` of the global configuration file.